cyborginstitute/administration/source/production-deployment-cycles.rst

 controlling access to resources.
-While there is no substitute for implementing policies and procedures to ensure that deployments, updates, and upgrades go smoothly, it's also important that make it possible to do rollbacks when an upgrade has unforeseen consequences.
+While there is no substitute for implementing policies and procedures to ensure that deployments, updates, and upgrades go smoothly, it's also important that make it possible to do :term:`rollbacks <rollback>` when an upgrade has unforeseen consequences.
 In addition to requiring extensive tests, also test the rollback procedure to ensure that you can quickly rollback the server, to a previous "known working state," if the deployment process has an unforeseen consequences.

 There are a few methods/technologies that you can use to provide
 rollbacks: